Dr. Patel

 The best way to prevent gum disease from developing is to practice good oral hygiene habits, such as brushing your teeth twice daily and flossing at least once daily, and ideally every time you brush your teeth.
 It is also important to practice proper brushing and flossing techniques and continue scheduling regular checkups with your periodontist every six months or even more frequently, for patients who suffer from

 advanced periodontal issues.
-By maintaining a consistent oral health care routine, you will significantly reduce your risk of developing additional periodontal issues, and will continue enjoying a bright and healthy smile for many years to come.
+By maintaining a consistent oral health care routine, you will significantly reduce your risk of developing additional periodontal issues and will continue enjoying a bright and healthy smile for many years to come.

 Cost of Treating Gum Disease

-There are a range of factors that can impact the final cost of treating gum disease, such as the severity of your case, any associated procedures that will need to be performed prior to or along with this treatment, as well as your insurance plan.
+There are a range of factors that can impact the final cost of treating gum disease, such as the severity of your case, any associated procedures that will need to be performed prior to or along with this treatment, and your insurance plan.
 Our team is committed to helping you complete necessary paperwork, schedule appointments, and answer any questions you have concerning billing.
-For patients who have insurance plans, we do request you submit medical/dental insurance information with your New Patient Paperwork to expedite this process.
+For patients who have insurance plans, we do request that you submit medical/dental insurance information with your New Patient Paperwork to expedite this process.

-Please note: to reduce costs to our patients while still ensuring that we can provide the highest level of care, we have the following financial polices:
+Please note: to reduce costs to our patients while still ensuring that we can provide the highest level of care, we have the following financial policies:

-• We accept Discover, Visa, MasterCard, and American Express
+- We accept Discover, Visa, MasterCard, and American Express

-• Full payment is due after services rendered
+- Full payment is due after services are rendered

-• Payment plan options are available via www.CareCredit.com
+- Payment plan options are available via www.CareCredit.com

 PERIODONTAL SERVICES

 To determine if you have gum disease, your periodontist will measure the space between your teeth and gums.
 Patients who have pockets that are deeper than the average depth of three millimeters or less will be considered candidates for treating gum disease.
-Depending upon how severe your case is, your periodontist will suggest a follow up appointment, during which several different treatment options may be recommended.
+Depending upon how severe your case is, your periodontist will suggest a follow-up appointment, during which several different treatment options may be recommended.

 Schedule Your Visit Today